Household Hazardous Waste

 ♦ Do they have a security and data destruction program?

-♦ What is their compliance record (check Internet & DEQ website for records)?
+♦ What is their compliance record (check Internet & EGLE website for records)?

 ♦ Where does the material go?